webDva/jekyll-now/about.md

 permalink: /about/
 ---

 I'm webdva.
-I'm an independent digital product maker.
-I use my software development skills to make products.
+My areas of interest include software development and machine learning.

 # 📜 Blog